ShubhadeepSadhukhan1993/fastSF/paper.md

 Turbulence is a complex phenomenon in fluid dynamics involving nonlinear interactions between multiple scales.
 Structure function is a popular diagnostics tool to study the statistical properites of turbulent flows [@Kolmogorov:Dissipation; @Kolmogorov:Structure; @Frisch:book].
 Some of the earlier works comprising of such analysis are those of @Gotoh:PF2002, @Kaneda:PF2003, and @Ishihara:ARFM2009 for three-dimensional hydrodynamic turbulence; @Yeung:PF2005 and @Ray:NJP2008 for passive scalar turbulence; @Biferale:NJP2004 for two-dimensional hydrodynamic turbulence; and @Kunnen:PRE2008, @Kaczorowski:JFM2013, and @Bhattacharya:PF2019 for turbulent thermal convection.
 Structure functions are two-point statistical quantities; thus, an accurate computation of these quantities requires averaging over many points.
 However, incorporation of a large number of points makes the computations very expensive and challenging.
 Therefore, we require an efficient parallel code for accurate computation of structure functions.
 In this paper, we describe the design and validation of the results of ``fastSF``, a parallel code to compute the structure functions for a given velocity or scalar field.

- ``fastSF``, written in C++, employs vectorization and MPI (Message Passing Interface) parallelization [@Pacheco:book:PP] to compute the structure functions for a given velocity or scalar field.
-In this code, we minimize the communication between the processors by sharing the input data in all the MPI processes.
-This, along with vectorization, makes the code fast and efficient.
+ ``fastSF``, written in C++, employs vectorization and minimizes the usage of nested loops for computing the structure functions, thus making the code fast and efficient.
+The code employs MPI (Message Passing Interface) parallelization with equal load distributed among the MPI processes.
 The user has a choice on the type (scalar or vector) and the dimensions of the fields to be read by the code, and the range of the orders of the structure functions to be computed.
 The code writes the computed structure functions to `hdf5` files that can be further processed by the user.

 In the next section, we will briefly define the velocity and the scalar structure functions in turbulence.